Maediem/av1-ffmpeg-utils/README.md

-# FFmpeg AV1 Scripts
+# FFmpeg AV1 & Opus Batch Encoder

+A Bash script for batch-processing video files, converting video to the high-efficiency AV1 codec and audio to the modern Opus codec.
+It features an interactive setup, audio handling, container validation, and logging.

+---

 This repository includes two Bash scripts:

 1. `install_ffmpeg.sh` – Installs FFmpeg to `/opt/ffmpeg`.
-2. `ffmpeg_av1_encode.sh` – Encodes video files to AV1 using FFmpeg with few customizable parameters.
+2. `ffmpeg_av1_encode.sh` – Encodes video files to AV1 using FFmpeg with customizable parameters like Opus codec.

+---

+## Requirements

+- A **Linux-based operating system**.
+  - **For Windows users**: You can use the **Windows Subsystem for Linux (WSL)** or a Virtual Machine (VM).
+Install a distribution like Ubuntu from the Microsoft Store to run the script.
+- The following command-line tools must be installed:
+  - `ffmpeg` & `ffprobe` (version 4.3 or newer recommended for good AV1 support)
+  - `tput` (for colored output, usually installed by default)
+  - `bc` (for floating-point math, usually installed by default)

 ---

 ## Why AV1?

 AV1 is a modern, open-source video codec developed by the Alliance for Open Media (AOM), probably to be the successor to both H.264 (x264) and H.265 (HEVC/x265).

 ### Compression Efficiency